ost-utechja/UTech_Jamaica_Student_FAQs/fees.md

 <details>
 <summary><strong>Can I register with an outstanding balance?</strong></summary>

+No.<br><br>

-No. All outstanding balances, along with the mandatory Enrolment Commitment Deposit, must be settled before a student can access module selection.
+All outstanding balances, in addition to the mandatory Enrolment Commitment Deposit, must be settled before a student can access module selection.

 </details>